-PSY-270 Introduction to Personality Theory • 3 credits
+PSY-270 Intro Personality Theory 3 credits

 This course will address aspects of both the historical and current theories of personality development.
 These include theory, testing, assessment and applied research.
 Not available for supplemental.
 Prerequisites: take PSY-160 or PSY-170.